How Medicare prescription drug coverage would change under U.S. Senate Democrats’ bill - NewsBreak

 - Out-of-pocket spending on drugs would be capped at $2,000 a year, beginning in 2025, and seniors could spread out their drug costs throughout the year.
 In 2024, a 5% coinsurance requirement above the Medicare Part D “catastrophic” threshold, which was $7,050 in out-of-pocket spending in 2022, would be eliminated.

 - A Low Income Subsidy Program that gives extra help with paying Medicare costs to very poor Medicare recipients would be expanded, beginning in 2024.
-Seniors qualify now for full benefits in the program if they have incomes of up to 135 percent of the federal poverty level, or about $9,900 a year for an individual and $15,600 for a couple.
-The Senate plan would extend full benefits to people up to 150 percent of the federal poverty level, or $15,510 for an individual and $30,950 for a couple.
+Seniors qualify now for full benefits in the program if they have incomes of up to 135 percent of the federal poverty level, and resources of about $9,900 for an individual and $15,600 for a couple.
+The Senate plan would extend full benefits to people up to 150 percent of the federal poverty level and resources up to $15,510 for an individual and $30,950 for a couple.

 - There would be no charge for vaccines covered under the Part D program, beginning in 2023.
 This would include vaccines recommended by the Advisory Committee on Immunization Practices.

-Note: Correction: An earlier version of this report misstated requirements for the Low Income Subsidy Program.